opendocsg/slw-judgments-backfill/2001_SGHC_28/report.md

 **The law**

 9\.
 The law relating to an award of damages in lieu of an order for specific performance of a contract for the sale and purchase of land has been canvassed fairly frequently before the courts of Singapore.
-The most recent reported decision, and one that contains an excellent analysis of the legal position, is that of _Ho Kian Siang v Ong Cheng Hoo_ [2000] 4 SLR 376.
-There, Lee Seiu Kin JC, considered the leading authority of _Johnson v Agnew_ [1980] AC 367, as well as the following local cases: _Indian Overseas Bank v Cheng Lai Geok_ [1992] 2 SLR 38, _Meng Leong Development v Jip Hong Trading Co_ [1984-1985] SLR 27 and _Tay Joo Sing v Ku Yu Sang_ [1994] 3 SLR 719.
+The most recent reported decision, and one that contains an excellent analysis of the legal position, is that of _Ho Kian Siang v Ong Cheng Hoo_ <span class="citation">[2000] 4 SLR 376</span>.
+There, Lee Seiu Kin JC, considered the leading authority of _Johnson v Agnew_ [1980] AC 367, as well as the following local cases: _Indian Overseas Bank v Cheng Lai Geok_ <span class="citation">[1992] 2 SLR 38</span>, _Meng Leong Development v Jip Hong Trading Co_ [1984-1985] SLR 27 and _Tay Joo Sing v Ku Yu Sang_ <span class="citation">[1994] 3 SLR 719</span>.

 10\.
 Having set out the five propositions of law put forward by Lord Wilberforce in _Johnson v Agnew_ , Lee JC noted: